 - IV.
 Prerequisites

-- ITAL202 (C or better) or by permission of the Department of Language and Literature
+- ITAL202 (C or better) or equivalent or permission of the Department of Language and Literature

 - V. Other Pertinent Information

 Students spend between six and nine hours per week outside of class in activities, such as learning vocabulary, reading, completing written exercises, working on pronunciation, preparing oral presentations, and working with multimedia and websites that accompany the text.

 This course meets the General Education requirement in Arts/Humanities.

 This course meets the General Education requirement in Diversity.